Parallel-NetCDF/PnetCDF-Python/docs/source/tutorial/non_blocking.rst

  Write requests can be posted by the method call of :meth:`Variable.iput_var`.
- Same as :meth:`Variable.put_var`, the behavior of :meth:`Variable.iput_var` varies depending on the pattern of provided optional arguments - `index`, `start`, `count`, `stride`, and `imap` as shown below.
+ Same as :meth:`Variable.put_var`, the behavior of :meth:`Variable.iput_var` varies depending on the pattern of provided optional arguments - `start`, `count`, `stride`, and `imap` as shown below.
 Note that the method only posts the request, which is not committed until :meth:`File.wait`.
 The method call returns a request id that can be optionally passed to :meth:`File.wait` to select this request.

  - `data` - Request to write an entire variable
- - `data`, `index` - Request to write a single data value
+ - `data`, `start` - Request to write a single data value
  - `data`, `start`, `count` - Request to write an array of values
  - `data`, `start`, `count`, `stride` - Request to write a subarray of values
  - `data`, `start`, `count`, `imap` - Request to write a mapped array of values